Farmingdale College Foundation

 Before acceptance, relevant information about the property shall be ascertained, including a copy of any appraisal secured by the donor.
 The FCF reserves the right to secure its own appraisal if necessary.

 The FCF reserves the right to decline non-cash gifts or illiquid assets accompanied by a liability.
-No gift of real or personal property will be accepted if it causes the FCF to incur a financial or other obligation which the Vice President for Development and Philanthropy deems to be burdensome.
-In the event the Vice President for Development and Philanthropy should decide to accept a financial or other obligation, he/she shall so recommend it to the Board of Directors for its review and approval.
+No gift of real or personal property will be accepted if it causes the FCF to incur a financial or other obligation which the Vice President for Development and Alumni Engagement deems to be burdensome.
+In the event the Vice President for Development and Alumni Engagement should decide to accept a financial or other obligation, he/she shall so recommend it to the Board of Directors for its review and approval.
 The FCF reserves the right to sell personal property at any time unless otherwise agreed to with the donor.

 IV.
 GIFT ASSIGNMENT AND REPORTING